 - Press the Command + P on your keyboard

 You can remove the iSentry icon from the Dock.
 Select the iSentry icon in the status bar and select Hide From Dock.
 To revert this action, select Show In Dock.

 Start Delay option

 The Start Delay option creates a delay between the pressing of the Start button and the arming of the alarm.
 This is useful for allowing you to leave the field of surveillance before the application starts (e.g. turning off the lights) without triggering the motion detection.

 Choose Window > Status in the main menu item or the Status bar menu item to open the Status window.
 Here, you can monitor the significant events that occurr while the application is running.

 Motion Detection Activation Threshold

-In addition, take a look at the motion activity indicator at the bottom right corner of the camera preview area in the main screen.
-When motion activity is less than the threshold square on the right, then the square will turn green.
+In addition, look at the motion activity indicator at the bottom right corner of the camera preview area in the main screen.
+When the motion activity is less than the threshold square on the right, then the square will turn green.

 When some motion happens which is greater than the threshold, then this square will turn red.